espocrm/documentation/docs/administration/troubleshooting.md

 To fix this problem, you can try two solutions:

 ### Solution 1.
-Decrease the max length for some varchar fields
+Decrease max length for some varchar fields

 #### Step 1.
-Change definitions
+Change in definitions

 Edit the file `custom/Espo/Custom/Resources/metadata/entityDefs/{EntityType}.json`.
 Decrease *maxLength* parameter for some custom varchar fields.
 E.g. from 255 to 100.

 #### Step 2.
-Change columns length in the database
+Change columns length in database

 Then you need to amend the corresponding columns in your database by changing their length.
-You can do it manually or run a [hard rebuild](commands.md#hard-rebuild).
+You can do it manually (via a database admin tool) or run a [hard rebuild](commands.md#hard-rebuild).

 #### Step 3.
 Rebuild